-It is likely too late to carry out any further banding of your trees this spring as the majority of wingless female moths have likely already climbed the tree and laid their eggs in the crown.
-Banding of trees needs to occur in mid April or before the first significant thaw to control spring cankerworm populations.
+It is too late to carry out any further banding of your trees this spring as the vast majority of wingless female moths have already climbed the tree and laid their eggs in the crown.
+The banding of trees needs to occur before the first significant thaw to control spring cankerworm populations.
 Please remember to remove the bands after the May long weekend and put new sticky bands up in early September to control the fall cankerworm.